Elorm-t/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 2 - Let's display a file: Script displays the content of a specified file.

 Task 3 - What about 2?: Script displays contents of two different files.

+Task 4 - Last lines of a file: Script displays last 10 lines of a file.